DeepLabCutAIResidency/DeepLabCut2023version/docs/recipes/pose_cfg_file_breakdown.md

 - `scale_jitter_up = 1.25`

 💡Pro-tips:💡
-- ⭐⭐⭐ If the target animal/s do not have an incredibly high variance in size throughout the video (e.g. jumping or moving towards the static camera), keeping the **default** values **unchanged** will give just enough variability in the data for the model to generalize better ✅
+- ⭐⭐⭐ If the target animal/s do not have an incredibly high variance in size throughout the video (e.g., jumping or moving towards the static camera), keeping the **default** values **unchanged** will give just enough variability in the data for the model to generalize better ✅

 - ⭐⭐However, you may want to adjust these parameters if you want your model to:
   - handle new data with possibly **larger (25% bigger than original)** animal subjects ➡️ in this scenario, increase the value of *scale_jitter_up*